 - Let cool for about 2 minutes.

-- Beat with paddle attachment or hand held mixture for a few minutes in order to cool down the mixture (1-2 minutes).
+- Beat with the paddle attachment or handheld mixer for a few minutes in order to cool down the mixture (1-2 minutes).

 - Add eggs, one at a time, mixing well after each addition.

-- Spoon dough into pastry bag fitted with open star tip.
+- Spoon dough into a pastry bag fitted with an open star tip.

 - Place in pre-heated oven for 35-40 minutes, until golden brown.

-- When shells are cool, use pastry bag fitted open star tip to pipe pastry cream onto the shells; cover with the top and pipe another tablespoon or so over the top OR make a small hole and pipe pastry cream directly in the cavity; top with more pastry cream.
+- When shells are cool, use a pastry bag fitted open star tip to pipe pastry cream onto the shells; cover with the top and pipe another tablespoon or so over the top OR make a small hole and pipe pastry cream directly in the cavity; top with more pastry cream.

 - Top with an amarena (cherry) and a dusting of icing sugar.